Diogenes syndrome: Management

 Dealing with diagnosed patients is ethically difficult, as many of them deny their poor conditions and refuse to accept treatment.
 The main objectives of the doctors are to help improve the patient's lifestyle and wellbeing, so health care professionals must decide whether to force treatment onto their patient.

-In some cases, especially those including the inability to move, patients have to consent to help, since they cannot manage to look after themselves.
+In some cases, especially those including the inability to move, patients may be required to accept help, since they cannot manage to look after themselves.
 Hospitals or nursing homes are often considered the best treatment under those conditions.

 When under care, patients must be treated in a way in which they can learn to trust the health care professionals.
 In order to do this, the patients should be restricted in the number of visitors they are allowed, and be limited to one nurse or social worker.
 Some patients respond better to psychotherapy, while others to behavioral treatment or terminal care.

 Results after hospitalization tend to be poor.
 Research on the mortality rate during hospitalization has shown that approximately half the patients die while in the hospital.
 A quarter of the patients are sent back home, while the other quarter are placed in long-term residential care.
 Patients under care in hospitals and nursing homes often slide back into relapse or face death.

 There are other approaches to improve the patient's condition.
 Day care facilities have often been successful with maturing the patient's physical and emotional state, as well as helping them with socialization.
 Other methods include services inside the patient's home, such as the delivery of food.